Misconduct

 • Motivation of a whistle-blower: Whistle-blowers should be aware that they may suffer retribution for their actions and that institutions are responsible for a misconduct inquiry and investigation.
 They should also distinguish between facts and speculation and not guess at the motives of others.
 Whistle-blowers should ask questions rather than draw conclusions.

-At UT Arlington, the Vice President for Research, Dr. James Grover, is the Responsible University Official (RUO) for Research Integrity.
-Suspected incidents of research misconduct should be reported immediately to the RUO: grover@uta.edu or (817) 272-1021 or to the Research Integrity Officer (RIO), Mr. Jeremy Forsberg, j.forsberg@uta.edu or (817) 272-3657.
+At UT Arlington, the Vice President for Research, Dr. Kate Miller, is the Responsible University Official (RUO) for Research Integrity.
+Suspected incidents of research misconduct should be reported immediately to the RUO: kate.miller@uta.edu or (817) 272-1021 or to the Research Integrity Officer (RIO), Mr. Jeremy Forsberg, j.forsberg@uta.edu or (817) 272-3657.